Efficient Exploration and Discriminative World Model Learning with an Object-Centric Abstraction: Methods

 \subsection{Forward model}

 \sectionvspace

 A forward model takes in a current abstract state and behaviour to model the distribution over next states, $X_{t+1} \sim p(X_{t+1} | X_t, b_t)$.
 Typically, this distribution has support over the full state space $\mathcal{X}$.
 We observe that by construction, \MDPNameShort considers competent policies as ones that change \textit{single} item-attributes.
-Thus, we make the modelling assumption that an abstract transition would result in either (i) a single object's attribute changing (as specified by the executed behaviour), or (ii) the abstract state remaining unchanged.
+Thus, we assume after an abstract transition, either (i) a single item's attribute changes according to $b_t$, or (ii) the abstract state is unchanged.
 It is of course possible for multiple items' attributes to change at once, or for an unexpected item's attribute to change---we show with a competent set of policies and re-planning our model is robust to this in practice in Appendix~\ref{app:single-item-change-analysis}.

 \paragraph{Discriminative modelling}

 Given an abstract transition $(X_t, b_t, X_{t+1})$, we consider this transition \textbf{successful} if the next abstract state contains the attribute change proposed by the behaviour: $(\alpha^{(i)}, \xi') \in X_{t+1}$ for $b_t = (\alpha^{(i)}, \xi')$. \textit{Executing a competent policy has a high probability of leading to a successful transition}.